Published: Jun 21, 2016

 In case you’re thinking the book is a 130-page stunt — an easy-to-promote coming-of-age story by a girl just coming-of-age herself — think again.
 “Bonjour Tristesse” delivers characters of considerable sophistication in an achingly sophisticated plot in a gloriously sophisticated setting.
 It’s a smart book and a wise one — a terrific beach book for readers who like love complicated and sex real.
-[To buy the paperback from Amazon, click here.]
+[To buy the paperback from Amazon for $7.53, click here.]

 Here’s the set-up.
 Cécile, the narrator, is the 17-year-old daughter of a 40-year-old advertising executive.
 Her mother’s dead.
 Dad’s a womanizer.
 No one much cares that she’s failed her exams and is drifting.

 Her father has rented a large white villa on the Mediterranean for the summer.
 It’s the house you dream of: “remote and beautiful, standing on a headline jutting out over the sea, hidden from the road by pine woods.
 A goat path led down to a small, sunny cove where the sea lapped against rust-colored rocks.”
 The water?
 "Cool and transparent.”
 Ahhhhhh…

 Instantly, Cécile makes a conquest of Cyril, a 26-year-old who’s even more handsome than his small sailboat.
 Meanwhile her father, who’s passing the summer with a “mediocre but attractive” young hottie, has invited a second woman to the house — Anne Larsen, cool, accomplished, his own age, an old friend of his dead wife.

 Cécile senses trouble.
 Her “weak, frivolous and unreliable” father is going to dump the hottie and marry sober, mature Anne.
 This can’t be.